 My thesis follows an empirical approach to the architecture of the Web, mixing STS and traditional philosophical questions about proper names, identity, individuation, etc. Thus, the architecture of the Web is treated as a field whence entities emerge that are not reducible to previous philosophical notions despite undeniable echos between both domains.
 A.M. paid special attention to Web identifiers and resources in order to understand the processes out of which such entities emerge from the perspective of “ontological designing”.
 With the notion of “resources” the Web came to be understood under the guise of a device designed for reference-making.
 In other words, an “ontology” (in the – renewed – sense of a “theory of objects”; albeit an operative one).
 It eventually appeared that questions of objectification related to the architecture of the Web and the search for a shared world found their solution on a Web scale through Wikipedia.
 Such ideas also found a natural extension in the development of the DBpedia project in French, with special care devoted to controversy analysis and pluralism from the perspective of the Web of Data.
 Additionally, this thesis also addressed such topics as the Semantic Web, computer ontologies and tagging – of which a philosophical and technical characterization was proposed, the NiceTag ontology.

-Author of numerous publications and talks, he edited two journals’ special issues dedicated to the philosophy of the Web (Metaphilosophy, in June 2012, Intellectica, in June 2014) and an edited volume published by Wiley-Blackwell (Philosophical Engineering: Toward a Philosophy of the Web).
+Author of numerous publications and talks, I edited two special issues dedicated to the philosophy of the Web (Metaphilosophy, in June 2012, Intellectica, in June 2014) and an edited volume published by Wiley-Blackwell (Philosophical Engineering: Toward a Philosophy of the Web).

-A.M. is also interested in the democratic potential of open science, citizen sciences and open Data.
-He teaches in various institutions and designed the first course dedicated to the architecture of the Web in France, at Paris-Est Marne-La-Vallée University, for Master’s students.
+I’m also interested in the democratic potential of open science, citizen sciences, open Data and platform cooperativism.
+I teach in various institutions and designed the first course dedicated to the architecture of the Web in France, at Paris-Est Marne-La-Vallée University, for Master’s students.

 - Scientific coordinator of an official collaboration between Inria and the Ministry of Culture as part of the Ministry’s digital policy to think about the future of the Web